Triston Casas Player Props: Red Sox vs. Tigers

 Triston Casas At The Plate

-- Among the qualified hitters in baseball, he ranks 87th in batting average, 33rd in on-base percentage, and 28th in slugging.
+- Among the qualifying hitters in baseball, he ranks 86th in batting average, 35th in on-base percentage, and 29th in slugging.

-- Casas enters this game on a four-game hitting streak.
-In his last outings, he's hitting .294 with two homers.
+- Casas is batting .333 with two homers during his last games and is on a five-game hitting streak.

-- Casas has had at least one RBI in 29.4% of his games this year (30 of 102), with more than one RBI 13 times (12.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 29.1% of his games this season, Casas has had at least one RBI.
+He's picked up more than one in 12.6% and driven in three or more of his team's runs in two contests.

-- He has scored in 44 games this season (43.1%), including multiple runs in seven games.
+- In 42.7% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.